 After the poor performance of the Chubby systems in the snow, mud and close terrain of the Balkans, the MoD initiate the Mine Detection, Neutralisation and Route Marking (MINDER) programme.

-January, the MoD is up and running with MINDER, a ten year programme worth up to £100million, expressions of interest were to be in to the DPA by the third week of January.
+January, the MoD is up and running with MINDER, a ten-year programme worth up to £100million, expressions of interest were to be in the DPA by the third week of January.
 The prime contractor was to work with the MoD to produce two variants, MINDER RP (Route Proving) and the reconnaissance version, MINDER Recce.

 The MINDER requirements are said to be ambitious, no surprises there, this seems to be a common problem with UK equipment programmes yet in some cases it is understandable.
 Recognising the likely use of IED’s and mines the UK needed a system that could operate anywhere in the world.

 MINDER RP was to be a mine-protected vehicle that carried a sensor suite to detect mines and IED’s, a means of neutralising them and marking a safe lane.
 MINDER RECCE would be fitted to the army’s Future Engineer versions of reconnaissance vehicles such as MRAV and TRACER.

 November, in response to a written Parliamentary question the Chief of the Defence Procurement Agency, Robert Walmsley, stated that two contracts had been awarded to Ultra Electronics and Hunting Engineering, for the Competitive Assessment Phase (CAP) of MINDER.
 Each contract was worth £6 million and a bid was also received from BAE Systems, which was not successful in the detailed tender assessment process.
 Total expected costs have risen to £344 million and initial capability was expected to be in 2005 with incremental growth up to 2010.